DavidAce/DMRG/README.md

         cmake -Bbuild/Release --build build -config Release ../../ make
 ```

-The build script will create subdirectories and use CMake to check for dependencies and download them automatically if needed (see *Optional Requirements* below).
+The CMakeLists.txt script lets CMake to check for dependencies and download them automatically if needed (see *Optional Requirements* below).
 If the dependencies are found, the project is built and an executable is generated.

-To run executable, launch `.\run.sh`, containing
+To run the executable, launch `.\run.sh`, containing
+To clean cmake-related files (except for libraries) run the build script with argument: `./build.sh clean`, or just remove the `build/` folder.

 ```
 #!/bin/sh